commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 ### Step 1.
 The attacker identified enabled Safes and usable delegates

-`SquidRouterModule` relied on a permission model where a delegate could be authorized to perform actions for a specific Safe through a specific module.
+The affected Safe module relied on a permission model where a delegate could be authorized to perform actions for a specific Safe through a specific module.
 A wildcard `"*"` grant meant that a delegate could use all supported actions for that module on that Safe.

 The attacker did not need to compromise the Safe owner's key or the delegate's key.
 Instead, the attacker selected delegates that already had broad permissions for victim Safes and then placed those delegate addresses inside attacker-controlled payloads.